 Oxford University Press says, "The Century Dictionary gives several names of the Digitalis: fox-fingers, ladies’ fingers, and even dead-men’s bells.
 In sum, foxglove means foxglove, and this disturbing fact has to be accepted.
 “One of the queerest crazes in English etymology,” says Skeat, “is the love of paradox, which is often carried to such an extent that it is considered mean, if not despicable, to accept an etymology that is obvious.”
 He cited attempts to invent a clever explanation of foxglove as an instance of the “queer craze.”
 But, with due respect to the great scholar, it must be said that obvious etymologies are often wrong, that foxglove causes legitimate surprise, and that folk etymology is the result of speakers’ healthy rebellion against the impenetrability of the words we use (or the conventional, seemingly arbitrary nature of the sign, as linguists put it)."

 Here they were often called Ladies Fingers too and somewhere I heard that the spots inside the flowers were the bees’ footprints.
-Whatever they are called, they never grow old.
+That's one I could beleive.